vivekpandey1222/Documentation/nagios.md

 **Podman version 3.4.2 (This is optional otherwise,you can apply on base as well.)**

-**Base**: "Base" means installing and running Nagios directly on your host system without using containerization.
+**Base**: "Base" means installing and running Nagios directly on your system without using containerization.

 # Podman